Who could succeed Ayatollah Ali Khamenei to lead Iran?

 “Trump wants to get the best deal possible, but the method he’s using to get that deal is to annihilate or destroy as much as he can,” Zaccara said.
 “This is the way to impose conditions, not to negotiate anything.
 Trump wants a surrender of the regime, not a change.”

-The late Ayatollah made sure to put in a structure, he added, to avoid a vacuum of power and kept replacements for all the officials eliminated in the last few months ready.
+The late Ayatollah [Khamenei] made sure to put in a structure, he added, to avoid a vacuum of power and kept replacements for all the officials eliminated in the last few months ready.
 “The structures remain, the line of power [and] the line of command remain in place,” Zaccara told Al Jazeera.

-What is the Supreme Leader of Iran?
+What is the supreme leader of Iran?

-The Supreme Leader is the top position in the Islamic Republic’s political and religious hierarchy.
+The supreme leader is the top position in the Islamic Republic’s political and religious hierarchy under the velayat-e faqih system – the principle of the guardianship of the Islamic jurist.

 He is essentially the commander-in-chief of the armed forces and the final word in the country – and appoints key judicial, military, and media officials.

-He also leads the mighty Revolutionary Guard, a paramilitary force that leads the so-called Axis of Resistance.
+He also leads the mighty Revolutionary Guard, a paramilitary force that runs parallel to the regular army.

 Here are the contenders for the top job in Tehran